DarthXerox/job-webapp/README.md

 ## Unregistered job-seeker

 - See job offers
-- Apply to job offer
+- Apply to a job offer
 - Get job offers from public API

 ## Registered job-seeker

 - Same as unregistered
-- Enter their abilities, view job offers according to abilities
+- Enter their abilities, view/filter job offers according to abilities
 - Job applications automatically get populated with registered data
 - See their job applications and application status (undecided/accepted/rejected)